brendenwest/it122/1_intro_to_node/notes.rst

 - Filesystem
 - HTTP / HTTPS

-You can run Node.js interactively to execute JavaScript commands (REPL) at the command line.
+You can run Node.js **interactively** to execute JavaScript commands at the command line (aka REPL).
 For example:

 	$ node
 	> var x = 1;
+	> console.log(x)

+This is less useful for multi-line commands.
+So you can also run javascript files from the OS with Node like so:

 You can run JavaScript files with Node at the command line.
 Files can contain any valid JavaScript commands and can include core Node.js modules.